upiterbarg/upiterbarg.github.io/index.md

 I'm interested in **applying large generative models** to hard tasks like **code synthesis, reasoning, decision-making, and open-ended interaction**.
 Recently, I've been thinking about:

-* How should we train language/vision-language models to exhibit a better trade-off between inference-time performance and computational budget?
+* How should we train language/vision-language models to exhibit better trade-offs between inference-time performance and computational budget?

 * What is the most efficient way to generate synthetic date for improving language model capabilities?